digplan/enigmatic.js/really-simple-webcontrol-spec.md

 ##Description
 The "really simple webcontrol" standard defines a HTML element to javascript function binding.
-The result is simple web components, based on simply an HTML DOM element decorated by JS functionality.
+The result is a technique for simple web components, based on an HTML DOM element activated by JS functionality.

 The goal is to provide a very approachable and easy to implement web controls functionality.
 A reference implentation (just a few lines of JavaScript) and Hello World control is included.